spryker/spryker-docs/docs/ca/dev/getting-started-with-cloud-administration.md

 </div>

-See [Deploying in a staging environment](/docs/ca/dev/deploy-in-a-staging-environment.html) and [Deploying in a production environment](/docs/ca/dev/deploy-in-a-production-environment.html) to learn about running pipelines.
+To learn about running pipelines, see [Deploy in a staging environment](/docs/ca/dev/deploy-in-a-staging-environment.html) and [Deploy in a production environment](/docs/ca/dev/deploy-in-a-production-environment.html).

 ## Next step

 [Environments overview](/docs/ca/dev/environments-overview.html)